Les Hunter (Hollyoaks): Storylines

-Les's son-in-law Toby Mills (Henry Luxemburg) was pushed off a building by Dan, while Ellie also fell off as she was struggling to fight for her life.
+Les' son-in-law Toby was pushed off a building by Dan, while Ellie also fell off as she was struggling to fight for her life.
 Toby had died and Dan was in shock as he heard Ellie fighting with Toby, as Ellie confessed to him that her husband was a serial killer.
 However, it all got too much for Les as Dan was arrested for the serial killing murders and Ellie sent him down after she testified against him in court.
 With both Sally and Lisa arguing against Ellie, again Les turned to his alcohol addiction.
 To make matters worse still, Les and Johnno's workplace collapsed at this time, leaving both parties unemployed and in massive debt, and this pushed Les even closer to the edge.
 But eventually things began to get better when Ellie realised Dan's innocence and retracted her testimony.
 Dan was released, but it was short-lived, as he died in his rally race.
 Les comfort his family as they how to cope yet with another tragedy.
 Les realised with all this terrible times for him and his family, he had to support them as he managed to avoid alcohol.
 Slowly, the Hunter family began to rebuild their lives, but youngest daughter Lisa had an affair with an older man, none other than Jake Dean (Kevin Sacre), the son of Les' former business partner Johnno, who by that time had left Hollyoaks; but after a rash reaction, eventually Les realised that he had to try a new approach in order to get the best from his children.
 With many bad memories in Hollyoaks, Les decided a move away would be good along with wife Sally as a fresh start is what the pair need.
 Therefore, Les said farewell along with wife Sally on a motorbike as they had sold up to live in Cyprus.

 Reception

 A writer from Whats On Stage branded Les the "alcoholic dad".
+An Inside Soap reporter branded Les an "angry man" who is "seeking solace at the bottom of a bottle."
+All About Soap's Rachel Corcoran branded Les as a character who "likes a pint or two" and "can't handle fatherhood".